 The ERCOT Board of Directors (BOD) voted in support of a recommendation from the PGDTF in the planning guide revision request [PGRR046] dated 10/11/16 to include individual and joint responsibilities for maintaining GIC model building requirements to the ERCOT Planning Guide.
 The ERCOT BOD approved the recommendation by the Technical Advisory Committee (TAC) in the 05/25/17 TAC report dated 06/13/17 to include a GMD Vulnerability Assessment to the ERCOT Planning Guide Section 3.1.1.5, the Planning GMD Activities to the ERCOT Planning Guide Section 3.1.8, and the Process for Developing GIC System Models to the ERCOT Planning Guide Section 6.11 to identify responsibilities for performing studies needed to complete GMD Vulnerability Assessment(s).
+Additionally, ERCOT BODs approved PGRR070 - Revised Responsibilities for Performing GMD Vulnerability Assessment(s) in 6/11/2019 and PGRR080 - Updated Responsibilities for Performing GMD Vulnerability Assessment(s) in 08/11/20 to align the ERCOT Planning Guide with NERC Reliability Standard TPL-007-2 and TPL-007-4 respectively.

 Purpose & Scope